Karl JaspersPrize

 Contact

-The prize is awarded by the Rectorate of Heidelberg University ( external link).
+The Prize sponsored by the Rectorate of Heidelberg University ( external link).